AtaeKurri/LunaForge/README.md

 After all this has been done, the editor tries to start LuaSTG.

 **Please be aware that (almost) EVERY file inside your project folder will be packed.
 This can result in a large game size.**
-Note: Only the .LunaForge invisible folder and the Project.lfp file won't get included in the packing process.
+Note: Only the .lunalorge invisible folder (and its contents) and the Project.lfp file won't get included in the packing process.

 ## For Linux